giovanni1707/dom-helpers-js/documentation/CORE/Create Element/createElementNote.md

 ### **Option 4: Use createElement.bulk() (Recommended)**

-Your library has a built-in bulk creation method that automatically enhances elements:
+The library has a built-in bulk creation method that automatically enhances elements:

 ```javascript
 const elements = createElement.bulk({